 2015 John Hazen White, Sr. Interns with Public Policy Program Director James Morone.

 Up to eight White award recipients receive $4,000 for an eight-week summer internship.
 Stipends are awarded based on academic performance and on the proposed integration of the internship with future academic work.
 Preference will be given to students who have not already received a White award.
 You may apply for a White internship without having secured a definite position with an organization (you may list several options on the application), however, you must have a position with an approved organization no later than mid-May to receive funding.
 Applications for summer internships will be due in April 14.
-Fill out the online application form here.
+Link to the application form coming soon!

 These awards are announced at the annual end-of-year Public Policy Program celebration.

 Established by his family in 1995 to honor the memory of Noah Krieger ’93, the Krieger Prize recognizes a graduating senior for academic achievement in the concentration.
 Faculty members select a winner who is recognized at the annual awards ceremony and receives an endowed award from the Noah Krieger Memorial Prize Fund.

 The Frederick Lippitt Prize recognizes one member of each graduating class in honor of the late Mr. Lippitt’s long career in public service.
 Faculty members select a student who has demonstrated outstanding public service during his or her years at Brown, and who holds promise of pursuing a career in public service.
 The winner receives the Frederick Lippitt Prize at the year-end annual awards ceremony.